A cover letter must accompany your resume.

 - Demonstrated ability to conduct legal research, writing and advocacy.

 - Proficient at interpreting and applying statues, regulations, and policies to situations

 - Ability to adapt to a fast paced environment with changing priorities.

 - Robust capacity to multitask.

-- Experience in a position and organization with similar responsibilities and qualifications.
+- 4 or more years experience in a position and organization with similar responsibilities and qualifications

 - Advanced degree in health law policy and administration focused discipline.